MicroEJ/docs/PlatformDeveloperGuide/mock.rst

 -----------------------

 Some native methods block until an event has arrived :ref:`[SNI] <esr-specifications>`.
-Such behavior is implemented in native using the following three methods:
+Such behavior is implemented in native using the following three functions:

 -  ``int32_t SNI_suspendCurrentJavaThread(int64_t timeout)``
 -  ``int32_t SNI_getCurrentJavaThreadID(void)``